mjedmonds/dotfiles/README.md

 #medmonds34 dotfiles
-Personal dotfiles for Linux/Unix systems
+Personal dotfiles for Linux/Unix systems.

+####Why?

+This enables reconfiguring my daily setup on new Linux/Unix systems substainially easier while providing a backup for my confiuration.

 ##Installation
 To install, run: